Richard Ingoldsby (knight)

 Sir Richard Ingoldsby, KB, of Lethenborough, Buckinghamshire, was the son of Sir Richard Ingoldsby (d.
 1635) of Lethenborough, the High Sheriff of Buckinghamshire in 1606, and of his first wife Elizabeth Palmer.
 She was the daughter of William Palmer, of Waddesdon, Buckingamshire and Joyce Pigott, (b.
 20 Dec 1548, married 28 Aug 1572).

 He was knighted on 22 October 1617 by King James I, during a royal visit to his father-in-law's house at Hinchingbrooke.

 Family

 He married before 1614 Elizabeth Cromwell, (d.
 2 May 1666), the daughter of Sir Oliver Cromwell of Hinchingbrooke House, who was the uncle and godfather of Oliver Cromwell, the Lord Protector.
-Elizabeth was previously married to Henry Neale, Sr., by whom she had three sons.
+Elizabeth was previously married to Henry Neale, Sr., with whom she had three sons.

 Ingoldsby and his wife had twelve surviving children, and one (Dorothy) who died in infancy: